-Assurance Charitable Funds Date: 05/05/2023

-report: Committee

-Summary Trust Board Date of 25/05/2023

-report to: meeting:

-Presented Bob Alexander, Non-Executive Prepared Bob Alexander, Non-Executive Director, Chair of Charitable Bob Alexander, Non-Executive Director, Chair of Charitable by: Director, Chair of Charitable Funds by: Director, Chair of Charitable Funds by: Funds Committee

-Nothing to report

-Charitable Activities Update

-The Committee received an overview of charitable activities in two parts.
-One update focussed on charity development and another on Charity Operations.

-Members were provided a summary of charitable developments and operations noting the following:

-- The staff lottery is set to start on the 9th June. - April success included supporting over 4050 fundraisers doing half marathons, full marathons, abseils and continuing without running an ambulance.

-A slight delay to the Charity Microsite development, but it is still being worked on and there were changes that they needed to do to align with LAS branding.

-In the five year strategy there is a plan to start launching larger campaigns towards the end of year two, three and four and also to launch and achieve an appeal.

-London Lifesavers programme, which is funded through charitable funds, also run a community defibrillator.
-And the aim to build more community resilience by fundraising and to provide more defibrillators in the communities which need them most.

-Noted a further idea is to work with the Director of the Head of Historical Collection as LAS have a restricted museum, where the artefacts could have a value and at some point could be open to the public.

-Policy Review

-It was reported that six charity specific policies are needed within the two categories:

-- Investment policy

-- Charitable spending policy

-- Privacy policy

-- · Ethical gift acceptance policy

-- Volunteers policy

-- Fundraising on the Trust Estate policy

-Finance Report
+London Ambulance Service Assurance report: Charit Comn able Funds nittee Date: 05/05/2023 Summary report to: Trust E Board Date of meeting: 25/05/2023 Presented by: xander, Non-Executive , Chair of Charitable Funds tee Prepared by: Bob Alexander, Non-Executive Director, Chair of Charitable Funds Committee Matters for escalation: Nothing to report Other matters considered: 5 Charity Operations.
+Members were provided a operations noting the follow The staff lottery is s April success include half marathons, full marath an ambulance.
+A slight delay to the Charity worked on and there were LAS branding.
+In the five year strategy the campaigns towards the end launch and achieve an app London Lifesavers program funds, also run a community resilience by furthe community resilience by furthe communities which need to a further idea is to we have a further id n overview of d on charity de summary of cl ving: set to start on t led supporting ons, abseils a y Microsite dev changes that t ere is a plan to d of year two, beal. hme, which is ty defibrillator. ndraising and ed them most. evelopment and another on haritable developments and the 9th June. g over 4050 fundraisers doing nd continuing without running velopment, but it is still being they needed to do to align with o start launching larger three and four and also to funded through charitable And the aim to build more to provide more defibrillators in pirector of the Head of Historical eum, where the artefacts could

-The Committee received the Charities Finance report noting the current funds balance and expenditure to date.

-Charity Staffing Proposal

-The committee approved staffing proposal to approve in line with the original strategic plan, hiring an additional band 5 FTE Community and events fundraiser and part time band 4 charity development administrator, with the £209k unrestricted income from 2022-2023.
+Key decisions made / actions identified: Policy Review It was reported that six charity specific policies are needed within the two categories: • Investment policy • Charitable spending policy • Privacy policy • Ethical gift acceptance policy • Volunteers policy • Fundraising on the Trust Estate policy The Committee received the Charities Finance report noting the current funds balance and expenditure to date.
+Charity Staffing Proposal The committee approved staffing proposal to approve in line with the original strategic plan, hiring an additional band 5 FTE Community and events fundraiser and part time band 4 charity development administrator, with the £209k unrestricted income from 2022-2023.
 This would represent £56K of the £209k for a year FTC.

-Charities Reserved Policy

-The committee approved the Charities Reserves Policy

-Charity Ethics Policy

-The committee approved the Charity Ethics Policy with the view that if it needed any amendments to do so and not wait a year.

-Risks and mitigations against the Charity strategy were presented and considered.

-The Committee received assurance on the Charities activities, financial position and progress against the strategy.
+Charities Reserved Policy The committee approved the Charities Reserves Policy Charity Ethics Policy The committee approved the Charity Ethics Policy with the view that if it needed any amendments to do so and not wait a year.
+Risks: Risks and mitigations against the Charity strategy were presented and considered.
+Assurance: The Committee received assurance on the Charities activities, financial position and progress against the strategy.